 Here's a kitchen gadget that I'm rather obsessed with at the moment.
 I've stopped making so many runs to the coffee shop for steamed and foamed milk, since this appliance allows me to easily do the job myself.
 The best part?
 Steamed milk feels like a treat, yet it contains no added sugar.

 18. Froth your milk.

-If an electric milk steamer isn't in your current budget, opt for a handheld milk foamer.
+If an electric milk steamer isn't in your current budget, add a handheld milk foamer to your must have kitchen items list.
 You'll have to steam the milk first (you can do this over the stovetop), but the gadget is a lot more economical.

 Try it: PowerLix Milk Frother

 19. Sous vide for extra flavor with less calories.

 “I'm obsessed with the sous vide,” says Bruno.
 “It is an amazing way to cook fish and meat, and it has so many other uses.
 You just need the time.”

 “I always buy whole coffee beans because they stay fresher longer,” says Natalie Rizzo, MS, RDN, a dietitian in New York City.
 “I grind about one cup at a time.
 That way, I can adjust the coarseness of the bean based on the type of coffee maker I’m using.”

 “I use an olive-oil sprayer in place of non-stick spray on popcorn and when toasting bread or croutons,” says Laura Rutledge, MA, RDN, CSO, nutrition blogger at NourishingPlate.com.
 “It helps disperse the oil evenly without dousing the item with oil!”